ErikCohenDev/ErikCohenDev/README.md

 ### Hey, I'm Erik Cohen 👋

-#### Senior Full Stack Engineer | Crafting Web Solutions That Make a Difference
+#### Senior Full Stack Engineer | Building Web Applications That Make a Difference

 ---

 **About Me**

-Hey there!
-I'm a web developer who enjoys turning complex problems into simple solutions.
+I'm a web developer who enjoys turning complex problems into simple, easy-to-use solutions.
-I love learning new things and teaching others what I've learned along the way.
-When I'm not coding, you can find me in the kitchen trying out new recipes or spending time with my daughter.
+A US Army veteran and a lifelong learner, I graduated from WGU's Computer Science program and am currently attending Georgia Tech's OMSCS program, specializing in computing systems.
+When I'm not coding or studying, you can find me in the kitchen trying out new recipes or spending quality time with my daughter.
 I'm all about creating web projects that positively impact people's lives and working with folks who share a similar enthusiasm for making things better.

 **Tech Stack and Expertise**